Tokyo Yushun (Japanese Derby) Preview, Tips, Runners & Trends

 The course which has produced the most winners of the Tokyo Yushun is Nakayama; there have been a total of 8 winners of this race who ran at Nakayama last time out.

-The race is open to both sexes, with the Male runners having produced a total of 10 winners from a total of 176 runners, whilst the Female runners have produced 0 winners from a total of 2 runners.
+The race is open to both sexes, with male runners having produced a total of 10 winners from a total of 176 runners, while female runners have produced 0 winners from a total of 2 runners.

 These are the stallions whose offspring have not produced a winner of the Tokyo Yushun despite multiple attempts: